Britain's FTSE rebounds from lowest close in three years

 By Kit Rees and Alistair Smout

-LONDON, Jan 19 (Reuters) - UK shares rebounded on Tuesday from their lowest closing level in three years in the previous session after Chinese GDP figures met expectations while leaving room for further stimulus.
+LONDON, Jan 19 (Reuters) - UK shares rebounded on Tuesday after closing at their lowest level in three years in the previous session, with mining and oil firms leading the rise after Chinese GDP figures met expectations while leaving room for further stimulus.

 Data from China showed that the country’s economic growth eased to 6.8 percent in the fourth quarter from a year earlier, in line with expectations but still the slowest since the financial crisis.

-Investors, however, were hopeful for further economic stimulus measures from the Chinese government after the world’s second biggest economy saw its weakest growth last year in a quarter of a century.
+Investors, however, were hopeful for further economic stimulus measures from the Chinese government, after growth last year that was the weakest in a quarter of a century.

 While growth figures met consensus predictions, industrial output slightly missed expectations.

-“It doesn’t show a massive deceleration in the Chinese economy, and the slight miss does just give policymakers the opportunity to add a bit more stimulus, particularly while inflation’s low,” said Jasper Lawler, market analyst at CMC Markets.
+“It doesn’t show a massive deceleration in the Chinese economy, and the slight miss does just give policymakers the opportunity to add a bit more stimulus, particularly while inflation’s low,” Jasper Lawler, market analyst at CMC Markets, said.

-Asia-exposed bank HSBC rose 1.9 percent to add 6.7 points to the FTSE 100, the biggest contributor to the index.
+The FTSE 350 Mining index was up 5.4 percent, led higher by Glencore and Anglo American, which rallied 11.6 percent and 9.3 percent respectively as the price of copper touched its highest in more than a week.

-The FTSE 350 Mining index was up 2.1 percent after gaining nearly 7 percent earlier in the session.
-The price of copper touched its highest in more than a week before drifting.
+Fellow miners Antofagasta, Rio Tinto and BHP Billiton all rose between 3 percent to 5 percent.

 The price of oil also bounced following strong Chinese fuel consumption figures, stemming a slide to 2003 levels earlier in the week after Iran returned to markets with plans to add to a large supply glut.

-The blue-chip FTSE 100 index was up 96.88 points, or 1.7 percent, at 5,876.80 points by the close, recovering after it closed at its lowest level in three years in the previous session.
+The blue-chip FTSE 100 index was up 2.1 percent at 5,901.56 points by 1401 GMT, recovering from a close at its lowest level in three years in the previous session.

-Concern over Chinese growth and oil prices has seen the index lose over 5 percent already this year, but some said that China would be able to manage effectively the slowdown in its economy.
+Concern over Chinese growth and oil prices has seen the index lose over 5 percent already this year, but some said that China would be able to manage the slowdown in the economy effectively moving forward.

-The index was supported after Bank of England Governor Mark Carney said he had no set timetable for a rate rise and warned of the effects of a slackening Chinese economy on Britain.
+The index extended gains after Bank of England Governor Mark Carney said he had no set timetable for a rate rise and warned of the effects of a slackening Chinese economy on Britain.

 His remarks sent sterling to a 7-year low and boosted the FTSE to session highs.

-Among mid-caps, shares in online grocery retailing company Ocado increased 6.8 percent, having been up as much as 15 percent, after British media reports that Amazon was preparing a bid for it.
-(Editing by Gareth Jones)
+Among mid-caps, shares in online grocery retailing company Ocado increased 6.7 percent, having been up as much as 15 percent, after British media reports that Amazon was preparing a bid for it.
+(Reporting by Kit Rees; Editing by Mark Heinrich)